Skip to content

 Should we just get someone to do chest compressions as they have no pulse?

-The answer here should always be no, and this paper is evidence to support that.
-The TCA algorithms are almost exactly the same, between adults and paediatrics and in institutions all over the world.
-This has really helped to standardize the management of TCA and have people trust the bundle, rather than revert back to what feels safe for them (compressions and saline in most instances).
+The answer should always be no, and this paper provides evidence to support that.
+The TCA algorithms are almost exactly the same for adults, paediatrics, and institutions worldwide.
+This has really helped to standardize the management of TCA and have people trust the bundle rather than revert back to what feels safe for them (compressions and saline in most instances).

-As to our case above, I wasn’t team-leading and with 10min to the patient’s arrival, didn’t want to push the issue, so the plan for compressions went ahead and the role was assigned.
+As to our case above, I wasn’t team-leading, and with 10 minutes to the patient’s arrival, I didn’t want to push the issue, so the plan for compressions went ahead, and the role was assigned.
 However, at the end of the trauma resuscitation, I realised that the chest compressions hadn’t actually been performed.
 So in that clinician’s subconscious, there was an understanding and mutual trust in the process of changing and progressing how we better manage traumatic cardiac arrest.
 Watts and PERUKI are leading the way.
 It is up to us to follow them.

 Selected references